-21. Debug POST Indicator / Hardware Monitor
+21. Multi-function POST Indicator

 This is a four-digit POST code reader, which displays in sets of 7-digit LED.
 The display can be configured to show data in regular decimal format, or hexadecimal, which means the characters available (when working as intended) are 0-9, A-F and has a cap of 255 characters.